mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   nearly guaranteed unless the log message are rare.
 Second, with a large dataset it can become a nearly impossible to find out which pieces of data created the errors.
-Proper application of the *ErrorLogger* object will eliminate both of these problems.
+Proper application of the :code:`ErrorLogger` object will eliminate both of these problems.

 | Multiple methods are available to post errors of severity from fatal
   to logging messages that do not necessarily indicate an error.
 A